-- 153. In countries where there are internal conflicts due to oppressive and dictatorial regimes, the Church must play an integral role in the work of peacebuilding and conflict resolution.
-Among the many other roles of the Church, the peace and harmony of all citizens must be among its pastoral priorities. - 154.
-Working towards peace and reconciliation could be among the new forms of evangelization.
-Apart from seeing the Church as a "tent" of inclusivity, the Church must also be a "bridge-builder" in the work of peace and reconciliation.
+153. In countries where there are internal conflicts due to oppressive and dictatorial regimes, the Church must play an integral role in the work of peacebuilding and conflict resolution.
+Among the many other roles of the Church, the peace and harmony of all citizens must be among its pastoral priorities.

+154. Working towards peace and reconciliation could be among the new forms of evangelization.
+Apart from seeing the Church as a tent of inclusivity, the Church must also be a work of peace and reconciliation.